kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

 # Dynamic providers

 In this exercise we'll explore an actual SaaS scenario: self-provisioning PostgreSQL databases, where:

 * one (external) cluster will be in the role of a service owner, running the database servers,
 * one workspace will be in the role of a service provider, where consumers can self-service their databases,
-* one or more workspacess will be consuming the database(s).
+* one or more workspaces will be consuming the database(s).

 Excited?
 Let's get down to it!